Elvric/ClassNotes/Winter2019/COMP424.md

 In this case P(A | B) works when looking at the parents of A which in this case happens to be B where B has a specific value.

 The graph cannot have a directed cycle.

+# 28/02/19
+## Leveraging structure
+When a term only appears in certain P then isolates these P from the summation and change these P into a function lets call that m_s(f) in the case where the term isolated is s but depends on f.

+Then we can keep repeating that for all variables we get a runing time of 2^kn instead of 2^n where k is the largest factor that we have I guess the biggest function that we have.

+Algo (similar to dynamic programming):
+1. Impose an ordering over the vriable with the query var last
+2. Maintian a list of factos which depend on given variables
+3. Sum over variables in the order in which they appear in the list
+4. Memorize the result of intermediate computation.

+### Notation
+**Evidence variables**: are viraible with observed values.

+$$ \delta(x_j, x_i) = 1  \iff x_j = x_i$$
+Else it is 0.

+So the P of:
+$$ P(s \mid F=1) = \sum_fP(s \mid f)\delta(f,1)$$

+### Algo with the new notation
+1. Pick a variable odering with Y (query var) at the end
+2. Initialize the active factor list with cond prob dist (tables) in the Bayes net
+3. Add to the active factor list the ecvidence potential delta function of evidence variables %
+4. for i=1..n
+   1. Take the next var Xi form the ordering
+   2. Take tall the factos that have Xi as an arg off the active factor list multiply them then sum ovar ll values of Xi creating a new facto mxi
+   3. Put mxi on the active factor list

+We need to have at most O(n) to create an entry in a factor and m is the maximum number of values that a variables.
+Then a factor that depends on k variables will have O(m^k) entries so k could be as bad as n the ordering of variables matter.

+# 11/03/19

+## Data estimate
+Making estimates when certain data combinations are quite rare even on large sample can be hard.
+One thing to compensate that is pretend that you have seen every potential outcome at least once so for coin toss we assume we have seen at least 1 head and at least 1 tail.
+This works per combination (if you know what I mean) in the fire case one for no alarm with fire and with tempering and 1 with alarm with no fire and no tempering.

+## Maximum likelihood estimation
+Taking the log of a function is monotoneous which means that taking the log of a function does not change where the maximum location is on the x axis just the value on the y axis.

+## Laplace smoothing
+The idea of having one for each combination of values is called laplace smoothing.

+Review lagrange multiplier